MicrosoftDocs/xamarin-docs/contributing-guidelines/voice-tone.md

 #### Appropriate Style

 You should write your articles as though you are speaking directly to the reader.
-You should use second person often (as I just have in these two sentences).
-2nd person doesn't always mean using the word 'you'.
+You should use the second person often (as I just have in these two sentences).
+Writing in second person doesn't always mean using the word 'you'in your sentence.
 Write directly to the reader.
 Write imperative sentences.
 Tell your reader what you want them to learn.

 #### Inappropriate Style

-An author could also choose to write in third person.
+An author could also choose to write in the third person.
 In that model, an author must find some pronoun or noun to use when referring to the reader.
 A reader might often find this third person style less engaging and less enjoyable to read.